Monetizing our public assets

 Loading

 The bite of irony is in the air when a flimsy piece of blatant Block propaganda masquerading as an official media release is published by the town.
 It has the misleading headline, “Town fulfilling role in hospital redevelopment process,” but only delusional sycophants won’t read it as a Block screed.
 When did town media releases shill for a group at the table, not represent the will of council as a whole?
 Did the mayor approve this dreck before it went out?
-I suspect not. * … click below for more ↓
+I suspect not. * It’s ironic that last term’s council was criticized by some of the very people who … click below for more ↓

 The unstrategic anti-plan returns